-Early to mid-spring, usually when the daffodils are in full bloom, we top-dress our blueberries with 1/4 to 1/2 pound Re-Vita
+Early to mid-spring, usually when the daffodils are in full bloom, we top-dress our blueberries with half to 1 pound

 After blossoms have fallen, we begin the liquid feeding of our plants.
 This is given to them once a month (or at a half rate once every two weeks, which has seemed to benefit the plants more than the single monthly dose) through August.
 It is delivered though drip or hose line, and is applied to the root zone (during fruiting) and foliage (from bloom to green berry, then post-harvest).

 Liquid Fertilizer Recipe